Here’s what Storm coach Dan Hughes thinks of new Commissioner’s Cup and the added dynamic it brings to WNBA season

 Dan Hughes isn’t quite sure what to make of the Commissioner’s Cup, the WNBA’s newly created in-season tournament that pits teams from each conference against each other while vying for $500,000 in prize money.

-Every instinct the 66-year-old Storm coach has honed during his two decades in the WNBA says to treat Seattle’s first road trip, which includes stops in Minnesota (0-2) on Thursday and Dallas (1-0) on Saturday, like any every other contest on the team’s 32-game schedule.
+Every instinct the 66-year-old Storm coach has honed during his two decades in the WNBA says to treat the first road trip, which includes stops in Minnesota (0-2) on Thursday and Dallas (1-0) on Saturday, like any every other contest on the 32-game schedule.

 However, the Storm’s next two outings are Cup games, which literally raises the stakes considering the members of the Cup’s winning team receive $30,000 per player, with the runner-up team getting $10,000 per player.